Aniruddh1408/Payments-Dashboard/README.md

-This project is a React-based Payments Dashboard UI built as part of a frontend assignment.
+This project is a React-based Payments Dashboard UI.
 The dashboard allows users to:

 1. Select a company from a dropdown